woofdogtw/sylvia-iot-core/documentation/book/src/dev/style.md

 latter represents a variable object ID.
 When designing IDs, it is essential to avoid conflicts with the names of actions.

-> When mounting routes using Actix Web, the fixed `[op]` should be placed before the variable `{id}`.
+> When mounting routes using axum, the fixed `[op]` should be placed before the variable `{id}`.

 For example, let's consider the Broker's